Writing Reval rules

 Rules

 Rules are pieces of text describing how to process input data to generate a required output.
 How the input and output data is structured depends depends on your particular Reval implementation.
 Each rule has a name, this name is used to identify the rule in error messages and other output and should be unique in a ruleset.
 Each rule also contains an expression, this is the actual rule that will be evaluated to generate the output.
+A simple rule looks like this;

 // Example rule